Alterations to Windows

 The size of roof light should be kept as small as possible, whilst bearing in mind Building Regulation requirements for natural day lighting and ventilation.
 This is especially important on more visible roof slopes.

 The use of false treatments to glazing, such as 'stick-on' lead patterns and false stained glass panels should normally be avoided, as this tends to look overly 'fussy' and detract from the overall unity of the building.

-Where doors are also to be replaced, consideration should be given to retaining a traditional timber door, with finish and detailing appropriate to the age of the property.
+Where doors are also to be replaced in period buildings or in conservation areas, consideration should be given to retaining a traditional timber door, with finish and detailing appropriate to the age of the property.

 When submitting a planning application for replacement windows, as well as the usual 1:50 or 1:100 scale elevations, typical windows sections, drawn at a scale of at least 1:2, will be required.